hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/ExamplesContainer.md

 ##Payload and chain digests

-The following example shows a chain container with a first frame and three data frames.
+The following example shows a chain sequence with a first frame and three data frames.
 The headers of these frames is the same as before but the frames now have trailers specifying the PayloadDigest and ChainDigest values: